 What is Microdiscectomy?

 Microdiscectomy is a minimally-invasive surgery, or a surgery using a microscope, thus leaving a smaller incision and scar.
-This procedure removes herniated discs.
+This procedure removes herniated discs, relieving pressure on nerves and reducing pain.
 The lumbar region of the spine encompasses your lower back.

 Who should have Microdiscectomy?

-OrthoNebraska may recommend microdiscectomy to patients with herniated discs in the lower back (lumbar region) for which more conservative methods of treatment, such as physical therapy or medications, have not resulted in effective pain control.
+OrthoNebraska may recommend microdiscectomy to patients with herniated discs in the lower back (lumbar region) for which more conservative methods of treatment, such as physical therapy, injections or medications, have not resulted in effective pain control.

 Does Microdiscectomy work?

 In general, research has shown that microdiscectomy generally improves pain for a substantial period, typically years.
 However, there is always a risk of pain returning or in very rare cases, worsening.
 The risks of microdiscectomy are less than ‘open’ surgery, because of the minimally-invasive approach.

 What can I expect when I have a Microdiscectomy?